RefewDev/EasyTelegramCore/docs/en/en.md

 7) Choose the settings for your bot
 > In the log channel id you can also put your telegram id

+> The bot must be admin with the possibility of sending messages in the log channel (I think it is obvious to say this)

 ![3](https://github.com/RefewDev/EasyTelegramCore/blob/master/docs/en/3.png)

 > Example